clarkzinzow/Cmm-Compiler/README.md

 $ sudo dpkg -i /path/to/download/folder/qtspim_9.1.17_linux64.deb
 ```
 3. Navigate to the Cmm-Compiler repository directory.
-4. Simulate the generated MIPS32 assembly code in hello.s using QtSpim.
+4. Simulate the generated MIPS32 assembly code in demo.s using QtSpim.
 ```
-$ QtSpim test/hello.s
+$ qtspim demo/demo.s
 ```

 ## The C-- Language